TranAnh022/Deno-basicproject/README.md

 # Deno-basicproject

-This is a basic project learn from Web program from Aalto University.
+This is a basic project using Deno that I have learned from a Web program course from Aalto University.

 The purpose of this app are :
   + Create/delete a new project